getyourguide/.github/PULL_REQUEST_TEMPLATE.md

 4. Learn more about code reviews here: https://getyourguide.slack.com/archives/C08TS816V3L -->

-# Description

 <!-- (Please explain the changes you made here.) -->

-Jira ticket: GYG-XXXX
+Jira: GYG-XXXX

-# How was this tested
+## How was this tested

 <!-- Mention anything specific -->